Jerry-Yu-Zhang/LeetCode/README.md

 # LeetCoder
-## This is a record of my problem solving journey.
+## This is a record of my leetcode problem solving journey.